notaryproject/specifications/specs/trust-store-trust-policy.md

             Otherwise, use an accuracy of 0.
             1. Calculate the timestamp range using the lower and upper limits per [RFC 3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits as `timeStampLowerLimit` and `timeStampUpperLimit` variables respectively.
             1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` is entirely within the signing certificate chain's validity period.
 If the validation passes, continue to the next validation (Validate Revocation Status).
 Else fail this step.
-        1. Fail this step, if and only if, one of the following conditions is satisfied:
-            1. Step 6.1.1 is failed, and step 6.1.2 is not performed.
-            1. Step 6.1.2 is failed.
+        1. If step 6.1.1 is not performed.
+Validate that the local machine's current time (in  UTC) is within the signing certificate chain's validity period.

     1. If under signing scheme [`notary.x509.signingAuthority`](./signing-scheme.md/#notaryx509signingauthority):
         1. Check for the `Authentic Signing Time` signed attribute.
 If it does not exist, fail this step.